kharchenkolab/Baysor/README.md

 Run parameters:

-- `num-cells-init` expected number of cells in data.
+- `n_cells_init` expected number of cells in data.
 This parameter influence only convergence speed of the algorithm.
 It's better to set larger values than smaller ones.
 - `iters` number of iterations for the algorithm. **At the moment, no convergence criteria is implemented, so it will work exactly `iters` iterations**.
 Thus, to small values would lead to non-convergence of the algorithm, while larger ones would just increase working time.
 Optimal values can be estimated by the convergence plots, produced among the results.